Oliver Stone: Foreign policy

+Latin America

 Stone has had an interest in Latin America since the 1980s, when he directed Salvador, and later returned to make his documentary South of the Border about the left-leaning movements that had been taking hold in the region.
 He expressed the view that those movements were a positive step toward political and economic autonomy for the region.
 He supported Venezuelan president Hugo Chávez and admired the Colombian militant group FARC.
 Stone skipped the 68th Academy Awards ceremony, where his film Nixon received four nominations, to visit the Zapatistas of southern Mexico.
 Joking that he had no Oscar statuettes to give, guerrilla leader Subcomandante Marcos presented Stone with a tobacco pipe instead.

 Stone has also criticized the U.S.-supported Operation Condor, a state terror operation that carried out assassinations and disappearances in support of South America's right-wing dictatorships in Argentina (see Dirty War), Bolivia, Brazil, Chile, Paraguay, and Uruguay.